Madx220/Madx220/README.md

 - 👋 Hi, I’m @Madx220
-- 👀 I’m interested in
+- 👀 I’m interested in machine learning
--    machine learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
--    Discord - HOT POTATO!!#0663
+  Discord - HOT POTATO!!#0663
 -
 <!---
 Madx220/Madx220 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.